oncoursesystems/eslint-config-oncourse/README.md

 ## Release & Publish

 Make sure you have authenticated to your npm account using `npm login`.
-To publish packages, run the following command to auto-bump the version numbers and then upload the packages to [NPM](https://www.npmjs.com/oncoursesystems):
+To publish packages, run the following command:

 ```sh
 pnpm run release
 ```

-You should also create a new GitHub release and tag the commit with the proper version number
+This will auto-bump the version numbers, then upload the packages to [NPM](https://www.npmjs.com/oncoursesystems).
+It will also create a new GitHub release with the tagged version.